Fpsska/Fpsska/README.md

 ## _About me:_

-- :computer: I'm currently working on this page
+- :computer: I'm sometimes working on this page
-- :hourglass_flowing_sand:  Exploring Redux-Toolkit & TypeScript
 - :rocket: Ready to collaborate for get new dev experience
-- :zap: 1.5+ year experience on react + redux development
+- :zap: 3.5+ year experience of javaScript development

 <h2 align="left">:heart: Let's get connected:</h2>